bussidn/PrgrammersAreTheWorstReaders/README.md

 It's us.

-We feel so well with this abstract notion of Service that we are not bothered to bring it erverywhere although it is a blank name which reveal nothing.
+We feel so well with this abstract notion of Service that we are not bothered bringing it erverywhere although it is a blank name which reveal nothing.

 That's just an example but there is many more.
 Each time we call a class IAccount or AccountImpl, it is a pattern that we follow that prevent us from thinking about the name we should give.
 Each ...